 YouTube, Vimeo, and Twitch

 Zoom isn’t the only video source we support!
 You can also use the Video linking tab allows you to link to videos from YouTube, Vimeo, or Twitch in your mobile guide or Guidebook Web.
 Doing so allows the videos to beautifully embed in your Guidebook Web page and it helps to keep your virtual audience in one location.
 Note that YouTube, Vimeo and Twitch videos can be docked, allowing users to navigate the Guidebook Web page while still viewing the video.

-To add a video link, open the Schedule in Builder.
-Select a session, then click on the Videos tab.
+To add a video link, open the Schedule or Custom List in Builder.
+Select a session or Custom List item, then click on the Videos tab.
 Here, you will be able to add a new video by entering the URL.
 Zoom, YouTube, Twitch, and Vimeo are supported, with more options on the way!

 Many virtual meeting platforms have ways to create a YouTube or Vimeo live stream link for a meeting, which would allow it to be embedded in the Guidebook Web page using this method.
 See the “By Platform” and “FAQs” sections below for more details.

 You can also synchronize the data for the video from this tab.
 Syncing the data will update the video to have the most current title as well as the start and end time (for live videos).
 If the video is currently active, the Guidebook Web page will display a “Live” badge.
 If the video has a start time but is not yet active, the video will display an “Upcoming” badge.

 Webex meetings often require additional information beyond a URL link like a meeting number, meeting password, or dial-in audio options.
 Adding this information directly to a schedule session's description (or a custom list item) is a great option.
 Make sure to set the link to open in the device's native browser for the best compatibility across devices.